- FCI’s International Breeding Rules and Strategies

 - Aseptic Meningitis (SRMA) is an autoimmune disease where the immune system responds to healthy cells in the body; «The runaway».
 In the case of AM, the immune system responds to the meninges and causes inflammation in these (meningitis).
 This disease is not contagious to other dogs or humans and is not caused by viruses or bacteria.
 It is believed to have a hereditary factor as it appears to be more common in certain lines.Source: NVSW / Kennel Anortositt

 Unfortunately, we see Stabyhouns with severe fear, especially for loud noises such as gunshots, fireworks and thunder.
 It has in some cases been so bad that the dog has not worked in everyday life and therefore been euthanized.
-Generaly weak mentality is also seen more often than we like.
+Generally weak mentality is also seen more often than we like.
 This is very unfortunate in a breed that should be able to function as a versatile hunting dog.
-In our breeding we wish to breed dogs that can work both for hunting and at home as a family dog.
-Therefore, I put mental health very high, without compromising physical health.
+In Mirozzie’s breeding we wish to breed dogs that can work both for hunting and at home as a family dog.
+Therefore, we put mental health very high, without compromising physical health.
 Dogs that show signs of weak mentality and fear of noises will not go into breeding at Kennel Mirozzie.

 Here at home my dogs have plenty of room both inside and outside.
-I place great emphasis on socialization and environmental training of the puppies.
+We place great emphasis on socialization and environmental training of the puppies.
 The puppies will grow up in a homely environment where they get used to everyday sounds and objects, and they will greet different people and animals during their adolescence.
 In the weeks before delivery I will try to make sure that the puppies are able to experience varied environments and situations outside the home as well.